 Fingerprints are the oldest and most accurate method of identifying individuals.
-No two people (not even identical twins) have the same fingerprints, and it is extremely easy for even the most accomplished criminals to leave incriminating fingerprints at the scene of a crime.
+No two people — not even identical twins — have the same fingerprints.
+It is extremely easy for even the most accomplished criminals to leave incriminating fingerprints at the scene of a crime.

 The History of Fingerprint Identification

 The use of fingerprint ID goes back to ancient times, although the use of DNA evidence is more accurate today.